 5. Panax Ginseng (Korean Ginseng)

-It contains anti-inflammatory properties and touted to boost immune system amongst elderly people.
+It contains anti-inflammatory properties and touted to boost the immune system amongst elderly people.
 Both Panax Ginseng and Tongkat Ali are equally potent to protect your immune system.
-You can find comparison between these two herbs here.
+You can find a comparison between these two herbs here.